 Second Tuesday’s at the Creative Discovery Museum

-The second Tuesday of every month, the Creative Discovery Museum for children stays open late for a free family night, from 5:30 PM and 8 PM.
-Get there early, because it can get crowded.
+On the second Tuesday of every month, the Creative Discovery Museum for children stays open late for a free family night, from 5:30 PM and 8 PM.
+Get there early because it can get crowded.

 The Passage at Ross’s Landing